Monday, March 20, 2017

 Let me suggest an approach to religious authority that might redeem text-based authority in the modern world, making use of John Locke style social contract theory in which everyone is free to follow their own understanding of Judaism and free to reject other opinions as demonstrating that the person is not serious about their Judaism, all the while being subject to everyone else having that same power.
 Here is another thought experiment.
 As a scholar of Jewish history, I have just made an important discovery in my university library, a set of Gemarah and Shulhan Arukh.
 Our parents and grandparents were all committed socialists, who raised us on kibbutzim.
 So despite the fact that we all strongly identify as Jews, none of us know anything about halakha.
 Even after we started believing in God again, we felt that there was something missing in our relationship to him.
 Observing the laws in these books look like the perfect solution we have been praying for.

 We are going to start a club called the LOJS (Local Orthodox Jewish Synagogue).
-We will gather together on Saturdays to engage in Jewish worship as set forth in the books I found and listen to lectures on how to observe the many strange laws from the books in our homes.
+We will gather together on Saturdays to engage in Jewish worship, as set forth in the books I found, and to listen to lectures on how to observe the many strange laws found in these books.
 (Can you believe it, but we are going to have to baptize our dishes.)
 Sessions will be presided over by a Jewish studies professor, whom we will call a rabbi.
 There is nothing special about him and people should feel free to ignore him.
 It just makes sense to have someone in charge to be officially not obeyed.

 Word of the LOJS club is spreading and soon we will have chapters in many different cities.
 Now, in trying to recreate some form of traditionally observant Judaism, we will face a number of challenges related to authority.
 We are trying to create a religion based on what we read in a set of books.
 These books say a lot of things, much of which is blatantly contradictory (do we listen to Bait Hillel or Beit Shammai) or simply difficult to understand, leaving a lot of room for interpretation and reasonable disagreement.
 So even if everyone was totally committed, we would have people wanting to practice different versions of Judaism.
 Since we are all baalai teshuva trying to figure things out, none of us carry any real authority that others should listen.
 To make matters worse, all sorts of people are applying to join our club with different levels of observance.
 Most people are more in the market for a few rituals to give some spirituality to their lives, but not to refashion themselves with a complete set of laws that must be accepted in totum.
 Furthermore, everyone is coming to Judaism with previous social and ideological commitments, which they are not about to give up now that they are joining their LOJS.
 For example, we have the nice gay couple who want to be married in the club, the feminist studying to be a rabbi, the libertarian-anarchist who has no intention of praying for the restoration of any Davidic monarchy and the Christian who believes that Jesus is his Jewish Lord and Savior.
 Different LOJS clubs are going to make their own decisions about where to draw the lines and who can be members, but no one is in a position to force their views on anyone else.